Are you a manager or employee in an organization? Or maybe you are your own boss and own an establishment.

 The answer is simple.
 PMI.
 And the reason(s) is not far-fetched.

-Only PMI certifications are globally recognised.
+Only PMI certifications are globally recognized.
 That means that any certificates granted by the PMI will surely give you an edge over the competition.

 Is PMP a good course?